mcjkurz/qhchina/docs/pkg_docs/word_embeddings/index.md

 )
 ```

+Compute the direction vector for measuring bias.

 Given either a single tuple (pos_anchor, neg_anchor) or a list of tuples,

-compute the direction vector for measuring bias by taking the mean of
+computes the direction vector by taking the mean of differences between
-differences between positive and negative anchor pairs.
+positive and negative anchor pairs.

-Parameters
+**Parameters:**
-anchors: A tuple (pos_vector, neg_vector) or list of such tuples
+- `anchors`: A tuple (pos_vector, neg_vector) or list of such tuples.
-        Each vector in the pairs should be a numpy array
+  Each vector in the pairs should be a numpy array.

 **Returns:**
+(numpy.ndarray) The bias direction vector (normalized).

 <br>